Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-where $\uli\delta^i(A)$ is the isomorphism $\Pi(A)\ra{}\Gamma\uli{\mathrm{Clopen}(\Sigma_*)}$ of theorem \ref{thm:propembcov}.
+where $\uli\delta^i(A)$ is the isomorphism $\Pi(A)\ra{}\mathrm{Sub}_{cl}(\mathrm{Max}(A))$ of theorem \ref{thm:propembcov}.
 In fact, we can equivalently define states to be finitely additive measures on $\Gamma\uli{\mathrm{Clopen}(\Sigma_*)}$.
-This abuse of notation is acceptable since this definition precisely coincides with the restriction of the probability valuation $\mu_\omega$ on $\OO\Sigma_*$ defined by internal Riesz-Markov duality.\end{theorem} \begin{proof}We leave verification of the first statement to the reader.
+This abuse of notation is acceptable because this definition precisely coincides with the restriction of the probability valuation $\mu_\omega$ on $\OO\Sigma_*$ defined by internal Riesz-Markov duality.\end{theorem} \begin{proof}We leave the proof of the first statement to the reader.
 The second claim follows by exactly the same proof as one uses in the contravariant approach.
 This can be found in \cite{doequa}.
 We examine the last claim.